Menu

 Vaccinations

-• Vanguard® Plus 5, which contains canine distemper virus, canine adenovirus type 2 (CAV-2), canine parainfluenza virus and canine parvovirus.
-It is indicated for the vaccination of healthy dogs, 6 weeks of age or older as an aid in preventing canine distemper caused by canine distemper (CD) virus, infectious canine hepatitis (ICH) caused by canine adenovirus type 1 (CAV-1), respiratory disease caused by canine adenovirus type 2 (CAV-2), canine parainfluenza (CPI) virus and canine parvoviral enteritis caused by canine parvovirus (CPV).
+Vanguard® Plus 5 or Nobivac DHPPi, which contains canine distemper virus, canine adenovirus type 2 (CAV-2), canine parainfluenza virus and canine parvovirus.
+It is indicated for the vaccination of healthy dogs as an aid in preventing canine distemper caused by canine distemper (CD) virus, infectious canine hepatitis (ICH) caused by canine adenovirus type 1 (CAV-1), respiratory disease caused by canine adenovirus type 2 (CAV-2), canine parainfluenza (CPI) virus and canine parvoviral enteritis caused by canine parvovirus (CPV).
+As we take the safety of our patients very seriously, in light of the recent very rare cases of distemper with Vanguard Plus 5 in young dogs, we have decided to switch to Nobivac DHPPi in puppies less than 6 months of age.

-• Leptoguard - For vaccination of healthy dogs as an aid in preventing leptospirosis caused by Leptospira interrogans serotype copenhageni.
+Leptoguard or Nobivac Lepto - For vaccination of healthy dogs as an aid in preventing leptospirosis caused by Leptospira interrogans serotype copenhageni.

 Diseases